tournepivoine/shinpokered-fr/README.md

   - Viridian Blackboard PAR info updated
   - Cerulean badge-house guy has updated text
   - Prof. oak's speech plays the correct Nidorino cry
+  - Text for using a TM/HM now refers to the "machine" rather than just "TM"
   - Fixed daycare man capitalization
   - Fixed capitalization in safari zone entrance
+  - Fixed the flipped text for a girl in Saffron and the letter she is writing
+  - Fixed text overlap with Oak giving you pokeballs
   - Reactivated lost text that was meant to play when you lose to your rival
-  - Text for using a TM/HM now refers to the "machine" rather than just "TM"
-  - text is now properly flipped in one of the saffron houses
   - Fixed text giving the wrong description of guard spec.
   - Fixed woman on silph co 10F having a blank line in her text
 - Made adjustments to the game text